ahlstromcj/seq66/README.md

             *   Fixed handling of Ctrl vs non-Ctrl zoom keys in perfroll.
             *   The pernames panel now matches the layout of a grid button better.
+        *   Added linear-gradient compile-time option (seq_features.h) for displaying notes and triggers.
+Enabled by default, edit to disable.
     *   Version 0.99.0:
         *   Issue #44.
 Record live sequence changes functionality beefed up to handle recording without snapping.